flexyford/impagination/README.md

 ```

 To tell where to start reading, you update the dataset's "read
 offset".
-It's the only "imperative" API that impagination exposes, and
+It's one of the ["imperative" APIs that impagination exposes](#dataset-api-functions),
-it indicates where you're interested in accessing records.
+and it indicates where you're interested in accessing records.
 Let's start
 at the beginning.

 ```javascript